quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # The Necessity of Fallback {#fallback}

-QUIC uses UDP as a substrate for userspace implementation and port numbers for NAT and middlebox traversal.
-While there is no evidence of widespread, systematic disadvantage of UDP traffic compared to TCP in the Internet
+QUIC uses UDP as a substrate.
+This enables both userspace implementation traversal of middleboxes and NAT without requiring updates.

-{{Edeline16}}, somewhere between three {{Trammell16}} and five {{Swett16}}
+While there is no evidence of widespread, systematic disadvantage of UDP traffic compared to TCP in the Internet {{Edeline16}}, somewhere between three
-percent of networks simply block UDP traffic.
+{{Trammell16}} and five {{Swett16}} percent of networks simply block UDP traffic.
 All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks, or be engineered to fall back to some other transport protocol.

 This fallback SHOULD provide TLS 1.3 or equivalent cryptographic protection, if available, in order to keep fallback from being exploited as a downgrade attack.
 In the case of HTTP, this fallback is TLS 1.3 over TCP.